 What Expenses to Expect

 On average, you’ll typically pay between $.80 and $1.50 per square foot of product used to protect grout.
 High-performance, lower cost grout sealers do exist, with a variety of applicator styles and formulas to choose from, but expect to pay at least $13 to $15 per quart—call it a small investment for the time you’ll save not scrubbing grout later on.

-Designed to last five years on interior surfaces (and three years on exterior grout), SafeCoat Grout Sealer contains no formaldehyde and “meets or exceeds all fed and state air quality regulations.”
-This standout brand is helping make toxic chemicals obsolete!
-The clear liquid coats and moderately penetrates porous tile grout and other cementitious surfaces but does not change the color or texture.
-A 32-ounce bottle will cover 75 sq. ft. of standard grout lines.
+Able to last as long as five years on interior grout (and three years on exterior grout), SafeCoat Grout Sealer is a formaldehyde-free clear liquid that coats and moderately penetrates porous tile grout and other cementitious surfaces—without changing the grout’s color or texture.
+A 32-ounce bottle covers approximately 75 sq. ft. of standard grout lines.

-Whether your grout lies indoors or out, the ever durable Miracle Sealants 511 Impregnator provides water, stain, and slip protection—yes, treated surfaces actually become less slippery—all without altering the natural look of the surface.
-Though it has a higher chemical content than other options listed here, it still meets VOC requirements and will endure for years longer than lesser sealers.
-A 32-ounce bottle will cover 125 sq. ft.
+Whether your grout lies indoors or out, durable Miracle Sealants 511 Impregnator can provide multiple years of water, stain, and slip protection, without altering the natural look of the grout.
+A 32-ounce bottle will cover about 125 sq. ft.